 Our first port of call was Aska (#635), widely regarded as the best wooden coaster in Japan.
-Given the others tried recently this isn't a huge endorsement in itself, although the description in the club trip book, loaded with airtime, had certainly whet my appetite.
+This isn't a massive endorsement when one considersthecompetition, though the description in the club trip book, loaded with airtime, had certainly whet my appetite.
 Throwing caution to the wind, I decided to disregard my usual policy and headed straight for the back row for the first ride.
 This can be a risky gamble at the best of times, and was made all the more so for a ride that nobody on our trip had yet tried.
 If the coaster gods were against me, I could end up seriously bruised for my trouble, or at least shaken enough that I might need to sit down for a bit.

 Fortunately, I need not have worried.
 Regulars here will know that it takes a lot to impress me in a coaster these days, so factor that in when I say that Aska is very good indeed.
 Wooden coasters warm up during the day, so to find a ride filled with airtime on the first train of the morning says a lot about how fast it would run at night time.
 If I was designing the track myself I might have banked some of the corners, as the lateral forces are a little on the excessive side in places, but even taking that into account there is no doubt that the coaster is a top twenty ride, possibly even top ten.

-It is going to be very hard to write this paragraph without dropping into innuendo.
-In fact, I'm not even going to try.
-If this offends you, then please stop reading now.
-The next two coasters we rode were Screw Coaster (#637) and Fantasy Coaster (#638), which oddly enough were located side by side.
+With apologies to the easily offended, the next two coasters we rode were Screw Coaster (#637) and Fantasy Coaster (#638), which oddly enough were located side by side.
 George remarked that he might be tossed off the top of the lift hill on the screw coaster should his restraint pop up.
 Martin made a witty remark which is wholly inappropriate for publication.
 Nige just laughed as the jokes came down over him.
-Michael Jackson might have followed these up as we did with the Kids Coaster (#639), a big apple style ride with a partially enclosed tent and, to our knowledge, no lawyers.
+Michael Jackson might have followed these up as we did with the Kids Coaster (#639), a Big Apple with a partially enclosed tent and, to our knowledge, no lawyers.

 After a quick break for a cold drink, we went back over to Aska and began our usual policy of occupying any available seat, thereby avoiding the necessity of walking round the queue.
 I got in seven rides; two in the front row, one in the back, and the remainder in random seats.
 There was no rule against filming on ride, so I shot footage of the entire trip from the front seat, and for the first time in a while my camera behaved itself properly and caught the whole thing.

 With about an hour left in the park, I thought I might as well see what else there was to ride, and stumbled across a shooting dark ride by the name of Gallantry.
 Unfortunately, this was not included in our unlimited ride ticket, and I elected not to pay for it.
 This brings me to a question; what is it about Japanese parks and unlimited ride tickets that do not, in fact, cover all the rides in the park?
-The same thing happened to us two days ago at Nasu Highland, where all but one of the dark rides were additional charge attractions.
+We experienced the same thing two days ago at Nasu Highland, where all but one of the dark rides had an additional charge.
 While I am not a fan of upcharge attractions as a rule, I do appreciate that some rides need them due both to extremely low capacity and the requirement for several ride operators.
 Skycoasters and bungee jumps fall into this category, for example.
 However, dark rides are typically capacity machines, and can normally be sped up to get more people through them should the queues demand it.
 There is absolutely no excuse for dark rides to require additional fees.
 All this serves to do is to stop people riding; I don't believe that any of our group tried this one out.

-I walked through the Haunted Walkthrough attraction, which was buried within the same mountain as Bobsleigh.
-Having heard it rumble overhead whet my appetite for another go.
+I walked through the Haunted Walkthrough, which was buried within the same mountain as Bobsleigh.
+Hearing the train rumble overhead whet my appetite for another go.
 As it turned out I rode twice, once in the back and once in the front, and on both occasions attempted some photography.
 In hindsight I wish I'd caught this one on video, but no doubt somebody else will have done that.
-My last ride of the morning was a repeat of Fantasy Coaster again to shoot some pictures, as this had been impossible to do from ground level.
+My last ride of the morning was a repeat of Fantasy Coaster to shoot some pictures, as this had been impossible to do from ground level.

-We arrived at Hirakata Park to be presented with tickets, which we could then exchange inside the park for wristbands necessary for unlimited riding.
+We arrived at Hirakata Park where helpful staff handed us all tickets, which we were instructed to exchange inside the park for wristbands necessary for unlimited riding.
 No doubt there was an eminently sensible reason why they couldn't just hand out wristbands in the first place.
 Suggestions on a postcard please.

 At this point, with the coasters done, it was time to explore the park.
-Step one was the Pachanga rapids.
-The boats on this seat six people, but for some reason I was assigned one on my own despite the group in front of me containing five.
+My first stop was at the Pachanga rapids, where for some bizarre reason I was given a six-seat boat of my own despite the group in front of me containing five.
 Perhaps the locals did not want to share a boat with a tall foreigner?
 Perhaps the group of four in the boat behind me didn't either?
 Or maybe the park just loaded one group into each boat regardless?
-Whatever the case, my offbalanced boat resulted in a heavy wave going over the seat I was occupying, thoroughly drenching me.
-I'd hoped to get a little damp, though I hadn't bargained on being soaked.
-Fortunately, it was warm enough that I wouldn't stay like that for long.
+Whatever the case, my off balanced boat resulted in a heavy wave going over the seat I was occupying, thoroughly drenching me.
+On the positive side, it was sufficiently warm that I was already drying off by the time I got back to the station.

 After a quick ride on the Giant Drop Meteo, I made my way over to another unique attraction, the Japanese Horror House.
 This might have been any standard dark ride other than one unique twist, namely individual headphones for all riders.
 This allowed sound effects which would never be possible in a traditional attraction, such as whispers in your ear, and loud sounds in time with events.

-With only limited time remaining, I decided to try three of the smaller attractons.
+I spent my remaining time on three of the smaller attractions.
 First up was the Final Frost ice house, a very small model which nevertheless cooled me down very effectively.
 Second up, the Senyo-built Log Flume, with a seatbelt round my knees which only served to irritate me and would not have held me in even under any circumstances.
 I have never seen a log flume with a seatbelt before, and as it was I removed this one as soon as I was out of the station.
 Finally, before leaving, I hit the Treasure Hunter attraction, which would probably have made more sense to me if I could have understood the Japanese instructions!

 After arrival at the hotel, I found myself assimilated into a large group heading down to Festivalgate to ride Delphis.
 Since I was there anyway I decided to ride it again, and came away just as unimpressed as last time.
-On this occasion, most of us decided to try the Shooting Dark Ride, another Senyo model, which was disappointly average; most of the targets were fixed models with only the smallest amount of animatronic movement.
+On this occasion, most of us decided to try the Shooting Dark Ride, another Senyo model, which was disappointingly average; most of the targets were fixed models with only the smallest amount of animatronic movement.
 It was worth going out, however, for the chance to join a group in a traditional local restaurant.
-No doubt this was a serious culture shock for the salarymen within; five tall gaijin walking in at ten in the evening looking for a meal.
-As I write this, an hour or two after the event, I have absolutely no idea what I ate.
-What I can say, however, is that it was delicious.
+The salarymen within were no doubt surprised at the sight of five tall gaijin walking in at 10:00pm, but the staff took our visit in their stride and delivered us a superb (if completely unidentifiable) meal.